Vietnam entry requirements

 • include the doctor’s signature or address

 The medication must be in its original packaging.
-Keep in mind that some medicines can be hard to find in Vietnam and can be fake.
+Keep in mind that some medicines can be hard to find in Vietnam or they can be fake.